CartoDB/Windshaft/README.md

 // that adds 'dbname' and 'table' variables onto the Express.js req.params
 // object.
 In this example, the base URL is such that dbname and table will
 // automatically be added to the req.params object by express.js. req2params
-// can be extended to allow full control over the specifying of dbname and
+// can be extended to allow full control over the specifying of database
-// table, and also allows for the req.params object to be extended with
+// parameters and also allows for the req.params object to be extended with
 // other variables, such as:
 //
 // * sql - custom sql query to narrow results shown in map)